The 10 Fastest Pickup Trucks to Grace the World’s Roads

 8. Toyota Tacoma X-Runner

 Toyota’s immensely popular Tacoma has a variety of trim levels and variants, but the 2004-’13 X-Runner is easily the quickest.
-The downside is that it is slated to end its production run this year, so it’s about to become a very hot commodity.
+The downside is that it ended its production run, so you can’t get a new one anymore.
 But how fast is it?
 Estimates peg the X-Runner’s 0-60 time at six seconds flat, as the standard model can get the job done in a second or so slower than that.
 It got the job done with the strength of 236 horses generated from a 4.0-liter V6 engine.

 7. Ford F-150 Tremor